latex3/latex3/README.md

 * `l3backend`: code for backend (driver) level interfaces across the `expl3` codebase; none of this code has public interfaces, and so no distinction is made between stable and experimental code.
-* `l3packages`: code which is written to be used on top of LaTeX2e to explore interfaces; these higher-level packages are 'stable'.
+* `l3packages`: code which is written to be used on top of LaTeX2e to explore interfaces; this bundle is now made up of historical material, and the concepts have been migrated to the LaTeX2e kernel
-  It is unlikely that any new packages will be added to this area.
 * `l3experimental`: code which is written to be used on top of LaTeX2e to experiment with code and interface concepts.
 The interfaces for these packages are still under active discussion.
 Parts of this code may